VeriHealth — True Health Discernment

 The modules build the declarative foundation of health discernment: what a confidence interval means, what hallucination looks like in practice, how to recognize misleading framing.
 The SSI develops the applied capacity: testing that foundation against the user's own specific question, surfacing the assumption embedded in it, and adapting in real time to where the reasoning needs to go.

 These are cognitively distinct processes that require different pedagogical modes.
 A structured lesson can efficiently establish conceptual frameworks.
 It cannot engage individual misconceptions or surface specific reasoning errors in real time.
 That is what Socratic dialogue does.
-The two are designed to work together as complementary stages of a single intervention, and using both is our preferred path to durable health discernment.
+The two are designed to work together as complementary stages of a single intervention: the modules build the foundation, and the dialogue puts it to work on the person's own question.
+Using both is how the design aims to produce discernment that lasts.

 Video Library

-Free animated modules for anyone who seeks health information online
+Free animated modules for anyone trying to make sense of health information

-VeriHealth modules develop health reasoning skills, starting with the foundational knowledge that makes those skills work.
+VeriHealth modules develop health reasoning skills, then apply them to the specific health decisions people face.
 Available in English and Spanish, produced with a human cultural adaptation review.

 AI Crisis